antbucc/EEG4SS_2025/index.md

         <h3>Theme 6: Evaluation and Impact</h3>
         <p>This theme focuses on the methods and metrics used to assess the effectiveness of games to validate their learning objectives, particularly in promoting sustainability.
 This section presents how to measure the impact of games using specific metrics and key performance indicators (KPIs), providing tools for evaluating the success of educational and serious games.
 It also explores the importance of engaging stakeholders in the development and evaluation process, ensuring their active participation and input.
 Furthermore, this section highlights how to measure the broader impact of games and their potential to influence policy-making.
 Through these insights, this section offers a comprehensive framework for evaluating the impact of games on education, sustainability, and policy.</p>
         <h2>Conclusions</h2>
-        <p>This part of the conference focuses on envisioning the future of game-based learning and development.
+        <p>This part of the book focuses on envisioning the future of game-based learning and development.
 It explores emerging trends in game-based learning, predicting how these innovations will shape education and societal interactions in the years to come.
 It also reflects on the potential long-term impacts of games, considering their evolving role in both educational settings and broader social contexts.
 Through this forward-looking perspective, it underscores the ongoing and future significance of games in driving educational and social progress.</p>
         <h2>Chapter Submission Guidelines</h2>
         <p>Interested authors are invited to submit the following mandatory information by October 15, 2024:</p>
         <ul>